 The onslaught of family, friends and social events that occurs during the holidays is enough to make even the most social person want to sneak away and enjoy some alone time.
 However, if your idea of relaxing during the festive madness translates into checking in on Facebook, drooling over Insta-worthy photos or playing a marathon video game session, it might be time to back away from the electronics and start unplugging for the holidays instead.

 Benefits of Unplugging

 Unplugging for the holidays is more than just sticking your smartphone or other tech devices into another room for a few hours.
-Instead, it’s about making a concerted effort to give your brain a break and allow yourself to enjoy life’s smaller pleasures:
+Instead, it’s about making a concerted effort to give your brain a break and allow yourself to enjoy life’s smaller pleasures, such as:

 If that sounds a little hokey for you, there are actually scientific benefits to disconnecting and plugging back into real life: